BlackArch/blackarch/docs/HOWTO-DEV.md

 - If you are unsure, copy an existing PKGBUILD from a package and use that as a template or ask other developers.

+## Creating packages

+The following information was written with the goal of creating hight-quality PKGBUILDs and ensure that ever package uploaded to the BlackArch Linux repository is really working.

+**Prerequisites:**

+- Set up a clean chroot environment according to https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot#Setting_up_a_chroot

+- A BackArch Linux system with all tools installed (`# pacman -Syu --overwrite='*' --needed blackarch`).

+**Steps:**

+- Create the PKGBUILD and build it in the clean chroot environment to ensure that buildtime dependeces aren't missing.

+- If the package was built, install and execute it in the clean chroot environment to ensure that runtime dependences aren't missing.

+- Install the package in the full existing BlackArch Linux installation to ensure that there aren't conflicting files.

+- Check the syntax to ensure that the code is the most efficient possible and upload the PKGBUILD.

 ## ISO